-Subj: Advice for skinny guys on how to build muscle from a former skinny guy.
+Subj: Advice for skinny guys on how to build muscle.
+Plus, my 60 pound weight gain transformation.

 It was a long road that took A LOT of time but now I’m at a point where I’m happy with the muscular mass I’ve obtained.

 It took a lot of hard work to pack on that 60 pounds.
 Over 10 years of work.

 BUT, I could have got the same results in two years if I only knew what I know now, when I first started lifting weights.

 This article is the ultimate guide for skinny guys that want to build muscle.

 I’ve distilled over 10 years of personal experience and all the advice I wish I had when I started weight lifting as a skinny teenager.